Songonge/SQL-Projects/Spotify_Streams.md

 ### Impact of Shuffle Mode on Listening Behavior
 Here, the aim is to answer the following questions:
 1. Do users play a more diverse range of tracks when shuffle mode is enabled?
-2. What percentage of tracks played in shuffle mode is interrupted (reason_end)?
+2. What percentage of tracks played in shuffle mode are interrupted (reason_end)?
 3. Which platforms have the highest shuffle mode usage?

 ### Track Completion Rates